 A: Yes, the eligibility rules for MassHealth change in a couple of important ways when people turn 65, particularly for MassHealth Standard, which provides the most comprehensive coverage.

-The income limit goes down when you turn 65.
-There are some people who have had MassHealth their whole life, due to a disability, and then they turn 65 and they are no long eligible, because their income is a little too high.
+For MassHealth Standard the income limit goes down when you turn 65.
+There are some people who have had MassHealth Standard their whole life due to a disability, and then they turn 65 and they are no longer eligible for it, because their income is a little too high.

 The other big change is that when you are under 65 there is no asset limit.
 MassHealth does not look at your savings– you can have a large bank account or trust or things like that.
 But once you turn 65, they look at your assets.
-You can only have up to $2,000 in savings, although there are certain types of assets that are not counted towards this limit.
-That number has not changed in a long time, and there have been efforts to increase it, but it hasn’t gone anywhere.
+For MassHealth Standard you can only have up to $2,000 in savings, although there are certain types of assets that are not counted towards this limit.
+That number has not changed in a long time, and there have been efforts to increase it, but it hasn’t gone anywhere yet.

-Corinne Lofchie, LICSW is an Elder Care Advisor at Somerville-Cambridge Elder Services (SCES), a non-profit agency that supports the independence and well-being of older people in Somerville and Cambridge.
-For more information, check out the Things to Know When Turning 65 episode of Aging Well at the SCES Youtube Channel, or contact the SCES Aging Information Center at 617-628-2601 or firstname.lastname@example.org for free advice and guidance.
+Corrine Lofchie is an Elder Care Advisor at Somerville-Cambridge Elder Services (SCES), a non-profit dedicated to supporting the independence and well-being of older adults and adults with disabilities in Cambridge and Somerville.
+For free advise and guidance on questions of aging, caregiving, or disability, contact the SCES Aging Information Center at 617-628-2601 or email firstname.lastname@example.org.